-We are now accepting application to the 2023 Stonecoast Writers’ Conference.
-Our program will run from the morning of Tuesday, June 20 through noon on Sunday, June 25.
+The Stonecoast Writers’ Conference returns to Portland this summer.
+Our workshops will run from the morning of Friday, June 13 through noon on Wednesday, June 18.

-Because the conference runs concurrently with the MFA’s Summer Residency, you’ll have exclusive access to the faculty and programming of one of the country’s premier graduate writing programs.
+Because the conference runs concurrently with USM’s Stonecoast MFA Summer Residency, participants have exclusive access to the faculty and programming of one of the country’s premier graduate writing programs.
 That means, in addition to your workshop class, participants will learn from Stonecoast faculty seminars and readings, visiting scholars, and all the attendant programming.
-We’ll also have special events just for conferencegoers.
+We’ll also have special events just for conference goers.

-Whether you’ve been working on your memoir in secret or looking for inspiration, spending six days immersed in literary culture will help you raise your work to the next level.
+Whether you’ve been working on your memoir for years or trying to conquer your writer’s block, spending six days immersed in literary culture will help you take your work to the next level.

 Students worskshopping around a table.

-Each day you’ll be able to choose from a diverse slate of seminars and presentations that will open you to new ways to think about the possibilities in your work.
+Each day students choose from a diverse slate of seminars and presentations that will spark new ways to think about the possibilities in your work.
 Our daily programming is designed to expand and challenge your understanding of literature.
-At the end of the conference your notebook will be brimming with fresh inspiration as well as a deeper connection to the writing life, your writing life.
+At the end of the conference your notebook will be brimming with fresh inspiration and you’ll feel a deeper connection to the writing life, your writing life.
 Chances are you’ll also make some lasting friends.

 The Writing Workshops:

 Your conference experience centers around the workshop.
 In these classes, your work (and the work of your peers) serves as the primary text.
 Faculty focus on providing constructive criticism that can help you unlock your writing.
-Class discussions provide opportunities to discuss theories and practical application of writing craft.
 Each instructor adapts their class to reflect the interest and abilities of the students.
-Generative writing exercises ensure that you’ll have threads of new work to follow after the conference ends.
+Generative writing exercises help ensure that you’ll have threads of new work to follow after the conference ends.

-This summer we are offering two distinct workshop classes.
-Each workshop is limited to ten students.
+This summer we are offering three workshop classes:

-• ENG 304: Memoir & Creative Nonfiction Workshop with Debra Marquart
+• Memoir & Creative Nonfiction Workshop (ENG304 with Penny Guisinger)

-Whether you’re working on your memoir or crafting lyrical essays, this course offers you an intense exploration of writing craft.
-Students explore interiority, irony, metaphor, structure, voice/style, praxis, and truth, to name a few.
+Study interiority, irony, metaphor, structure, voice/style, praxis, and truth.
 Workshops will be supplemented with writing exercises to ensure that after six days of work, you’ll have months of material to explore.
 If you’re searching for a supportive environment where you can explore taking risks and push yourself, look no further.
-For more information about Debra, please visit her website: https://debramarquart.com/

 Daily Schedule